mivano/azure-cost-cli/README.md

 ## To do

+- [ ] Show time range the report is based on
 - [ ] Open source it on GitHub!
 - [ ] Show the forecasted cost
 - [ ] Set thresholds, so it can return an error code